 In only the past few years, the use of Managed Service providers has grown significantly in Dallas, Texas as well as the business sector as a whole in the United States and Canada.
-In fact, a recent CompTIA survey found that two-thirds of the respondents had utilized Managed Services in the past year.
+In fact, a recent CompTIA survey found that two-thirds of the respondents had utilized Managed IT Services & IT Support in the past year.
 This is a sharp increase over surveys from only a few years before, and can possibly be attributed to the ongoing migration to a Cloud-based workflow by all manner of organizations and businesses.

 Call us at 1-888-730-2774 for more information

-Why Use a Top Managed Service Provider?
+Why Use a Top Dallas Managed IT Services Provider?

 There are multiple reasons to use a Managed Service Provider for IT Support, but in the history of our clients, we’ve found that visibility, cost savings, and peace of mind top the list.
-Especially in a large enterprise environment, there can be hundreds to thousands of servers, network devices, and end user devices, and it would take a lot of manpower and overhead to clearly monitor the health and status of every unit.
+Especially in a large enterprise environment, there can be hundreds to thousands of servers, network devices, and end-user devices, and it would take a lot of manpower and overhead to clearly monitor the health and status of every unit.
 By using a MSP, you are offered the systems and software they use on an everyday basis, without outlaying capital cost for the systems yourself.
 Most MSPs can offer this as a SaaS or a fully managed service.
-They will monitor your entire network, notifying you of any outages, potential failures, attacks, or system crashes, and can also help solve those issues, depending your service level.
+They will monitor your entire network, notifying you of any outages, potential failures, attacks, or system crashes, and can also help solve those issues, depending on your service level.

 - Anti-Virus Protection: An MSP will use centrally managed profiles to update and protect servers and desktops in your environment.
 As a profile changes, it automatically updates all devices using that profile, providing a manageable way to ensure systems are consistently updated and protected.